-For all other classes: there are No demonstration of steps as they are already covered at Intro Class.
-Steps that have already been taught at that level will not be demonstrated.
+For all other classes: there are No demonstration of steps as they are already covered and equipped at Beginner Level 1.
 Demonstration and/or explanation is only for New steps being taught.
 The reason is two-fold:

-- Enables students to have a good working knowledge of ballet exercises: know what each step is called in French, the meaning of the French terms and how it should be executed.
+- Empowers students to have a good working knowledge of ballet exercises: know what each step is called in French, the meaning of the French terms and how it should be executed.

 - Should students go overseas and take ballet class, they will not be “lost” if French terms are used.
 Should the teacher there demonstrates the steps, then it is a bonus.

 Hence, students are expected to learn and be familiar with the French terminologies.
 This ensures they are not “handicapped” when they go overseas and attend classes.

 8. What is Expected from Students during ClassCome with an attitude to learn (French, rhythm, coordination, alignment, biology, physics, mathematics).

 Memorize exercise sets, French terminologies of each step and the 8 Directions of the Body quickly so you can spend time working on technique which is crucial in ballet training and moving from one level to another.
 Plain copying someone during every lesson does not equate to learning.

 Every student is responsible to remember, know and understand each & every step taught in his/her class, the meaning and its proper execution.
 Always ask the instructor if you are Not clear about a certain step.

 Come early to warm up your muscles.

 Pay attention in class when instructor is talking/giving a correction even if it is not directed at you.
 Much can be learned from watching a correction.